-This blackberry mint mojito ice cream brings all the mint freshness of the cocktail to the dessert table.
+This blackberry mint mojito ice cream brings all the minty freshness of the cocktail to the dessert bowl.
 Once the ice cream has finished, swirl ribbons of blackberry jam throughout and garnish with mint.

 1½ cups heavy cream